PendaRed/jpgkafkaglance/README.md

 April 2018: a very simple Kafka monitor to display topics and offsets and lags.

+Not a replacement for the Yahoo Kafka Monitor, more a devops util for smallish Kafka installs.

 #### @TODO
 - If socket already listened to log and fail fast.
 - Find someplace to hold the release tarball.